 Use Monthly Themes

 Not sure what to write about?
 Avoid writer’s block by having themes that you return to on a monthly basis.
-You could organise your posts around regular topics such as…
+You could organise your posts around fitness-themed awareness days or regular topics such as…

 - Week 1 – Roundup the latest news in your niche, such as training techniques, product releases, or upcoming events.